thorfriisphd-rgb/ibam-grammar-engine/README.md

 The output is a projected FASTA alignment in which each column represents not a linear sequence position but a structurally recurrent contact site on the binding interface.
 Conservation signals extracted from this alignment reflect constraint on the three-dimensional interaction surface rather than on primary structure.

 ---
-## Conceptual framework

-The IBAM Grammar Engine identifies conserved interaction chemistry at the IBAM–myosin tail interface using a structure-guided evolutionary projection.
-Instead of relying on conventional multiple sequence alignment alone, the pipeline first decodes persistent IBAM–MyhT contacts from molecular-dynamics trajectories and then projects these interface residues into a shared coordinate system representing positions along the IBAM binding groove.
-Orthologous sequences from 25 taxa are subsequently mapped onto these interface coordinates, allowing conservation to be evaluated at the level of interaction chemistry rather than primary sequence identity.
-This approach reveals a conserved pattern of basic, acidic, polar, hydrophobic, and aromatic residues that together form an evolutionarily preserved actomyosin interaction grammar spanning ~1 billion years of divergence.

----

 ## Taxa

-The pipeline processes 25 taxa spanning ~1 billion years of eukaryotic divergence, plus a bacterial outgroup:
+The pipeline processes 26 taxa spanning ~1 billion years of eukaryotic divergence, plus a bacterial outgroup:

 | Clade | Representative taxa |
 |-------|-------------------|